Kashmir: Artisans fight for survival amid dying art of pottery | DW | 27.10.2021

 A mother of three, Bilal has been creating various earthenware objects for nearly two decades.

-But now, most of the new generation of potters are abandoning the craft.

 "Due to lack of demand, this craft is on the verge of extinction.
-There is hardly anyone who pays cash for our products," Bilal's father-in-law, Muhammad Jamal Kumhar, told DW.
+There is hardly anyone who pays cash for our products," Bilal's father-in-law, Muhammad Jamal Kumhar, tells DW.

 Bilal and her family, however, continue the art to survive.

-"Most of us gave up on this craft because it won't give you adequate income to sustain (a living).
-But my family had no other way to generate income — though meagre — so we continued," Bilal told DW.
+"Most of us gave up on this craft because it won't give you adequate income to sustain [a living].
+But my family had no other way to generate income — though meager — so we continued," Bilal tells DW.

 In rural areas of Kashmir, clay-made utensils are still used for the storage of water and grains.
 Traditional musical instruments made from clay like the Tumbakneer (goblet drum) are still widespread.